-The Kora an indigenous West African instrument that African-Americans took and incorporated into their own folk tunes.
-The Korais a string instrument in the calabash harp family that has a whooping twenty-one strings placing it in the running for having the most strings next to the pedal harp which has forty-seven strings.
-Because the Kora has so many strings, it gave Africans and African-Americans room to showcase their skill, versatility, And creativity.
+The Kora is an indigenous West African instrument that African-Americans took and incorporated into their own folk tunes.
+The Kora is a string instrument in the calabash harp family and has a whopping twenty-one strings.
+It has the most strings of any any string instrument except for the pedal harp which has forty-seven strings.
+Because the Kora has so many strings, it gave Africans and African-Americans room to showcase their skill, versatility, and creativity.
 The Kora is a handmade instrument made from natural materials.
 The Kora is played like a harp with two hands allowing its musicians to play both the melody in the rhythm together.
-Griots, indigenous West African traveling artist, would use the Kora to help pass on the tradition of oral history.
-Songs sung with Kora accompaniment often are storytelling songs or songs with deep meaning and emotion.
+Griots, indigenous West African traveling artist, would use the Kora to pass on the tradition of oral history.
+Songs sung with Kora accompaniment are often storytelling songs or songs with deep meaning and emotion.

-The Kora was such an important instrument in Black folk music because there was no instrument that sounded the same or added what it could to any song.
-Although the origin of the Kora traces back to West Africa; it’s meaning is way deeper.
+The Kora was such an important instrument to Black folk music because there was no instrument that sounded the same or added what it could to any song.
+Although the origin of the Kora traces back to West Africa; it’s roots are way deeper.
 The word Kora originated from one of the earliest world languages, Sanskrit.
 The word Kora most nearly means journey.
-This is ironic because the Kora journey to all different parts of the world, and integrated itself into many different cultures.
+This is ironic because the Kora’s journeyed to all different parts of the world, and integrated itself into many different cultures.

 Toumani Diabaté is a famous Kora player from Mali.
 He was born into a griot family.
 His family has been playing the Kora for generations.

-Balllaké Sissoko is known worldwide as a prestigious kora player.
+Balllaké Sissoko is known worldwide as a prestigious Kora player.
 He is from Mali.
 He is known for modernizing the Kora.
-He currently lives in Paris, in one of the biggest upsets of his career was when flying home from New York, his irreplaceable Handmade Kora arrived back to him from US customs completely destroyed.
+He currently lives in Paris.
+One of the biggest upsets of his career was when flying home from New York, his irreplaceable handmade Kora arrived back to him from US customs completely destroyed.

 Sona Jaboreth is a female Kora player from Gambia.
 She is very unique because she comes from a griot family, and she is the only female.
 Her cousin is Toumani Diabaté.